kivy/kivy/doc/sources/gsoc.rst

     - Requirements: Access to Linux, Windows, OS X, iOS, Android.
     - Task level: Intermediate/Advanced

-  SDL2 providers for Kivy, including porting the mobile toolchains to SDL2.
-Part of the work is already done, so please contact the devs for further details.
+  SDL2 backend providers for Kivy, including porting the mobile toolchains to SDL2.
+Part of the work is already done.
+What left is mostly
+    - Hashing out distribution mechanisms for the lib.
+    - Porting mobile backends to ios and android sdl2.
+Partial work on this has already been going on.
+    - Unit tests for the new sdl2 bckends making sure apps work the same on sdl2 as on other backends.
+    - Performace testing.
+Looking at the difference between sdl2 and other providers to ascertain wether sdl2 could be used as the default provider giving it priority over other backends.